Archive for the 'Neuroscience' Category

 This was not a mind bending experience; it was merely a slight change of how I viewed the world, not unlike saying, “I wonder what it would like to be that guy over there” (except in this case the guy was music.)
 And I recognize that I don’t totally understand the experience and probably couldn’t capture it into words even if I did.
 (It does remind me of the time I “became” water.)

-Maybe it works something like this.
-We tickle our ear and we understand that this sensory experience is something that we are doing to ourselves.
-But we listen to music or see a plane crash into a mountain and we understand that to be something we have no control of, events caused by a foreign entity (e.g. the cd player playing the music or the idiot pilot.)
-But what if we change our conception to be that the cause of these events is us (in the same way Lanier in his virtual environment accepted the giant had to be his.)
+Maybe it works something like this: we tickle our arm and we understand that this sensory experience is something that we are doing to ourselves.
+But when we listen to music or see a plane crash into a mountain, we understand that to be something we have no control of— events caused by a foreign entity (e.g. the cd player playing the music or the idiot pilot.)
+But what if we change our conception to be that the cause of these events is us (in the same way Lanier in his virtual environment accepted the giant hand to be his)?
 Do we not then, in some way, become something we are not?

 December 1st, 2013 by Wil